neuhai/lab_homepage/_news/230204_JoinNEU.md

 related_posts: false
 ---

-I am joining Northeastern University as an Associate Professor at Khoury and CAMD in Spring 2023!
+Prof. Dakuo Wang is joining Northeastern University as an Associate Professor at Khoury and CAMD in Spring 2023!